Tour Our Hospital

 Intensive Care for Both Mom & Baby

-Mercy Hospital and Sisters of Charity Hospital are the only hospitals in Western New York that can provide critical care for both mom and baby, with adult and neonatal intensive care units (ICUs) under one roof.
+Mercy Hospital and Sisters of Charity Hospital can provide critical care for both mom and baby, with adult and neonatal intensive care units (ICUs) under the same roof.